 Just south of the equator and east of Java, lies a small Indonesian island recognized as Bali

 .
-We know of Bali as a beach heaven, a place for rest, relaxation and a great tan.
+We know of Bali as a beach heaven, a place for rest, relaxation, and a great tan.
 But few people know the hidden gems in Bali, the places that could take your travel adventures to the next level and reveal the cultural significance of Bali.
 The Balinese people are a momentous example of how culture has been formed through art, food production, marriage, social organization, and religion.
-If you don’t experience the extraordinary, you’ll never know what you’ve been missing out.
+If you don’t experience the extraordinary, you’ll never know what you’ve been missing out on.

 So Go off the beaten track and discover Bali through our Muslim- friendly guide to hidden attractions around this Island!